bieddes-blade/logical-clocks/README.md

 ## What does it do?

 ```
+Thread 0 sent REQUEST to 2 at 0
-Thread 0 received ACK from 1 at 4
+Thread 0 received REQUEST from 1 at 2
+Thread 2 sent REQUEST to 1 at 0
+Thread 2 received REQUEST from 0 at 2
+...
-Thread 0 received ACK from 2 at 5
+Thread 0 received ACK from 1 at 5
   Resource was granted to thread 0 at 5
   Resource was released from thread 0 at 6
+Thread 0 sent RELEASE to 1 at 6
 Thread 1 received RELEASE from 0 at 7
-  Resource was granted to thread 1 at 7
-Thread 0 sent RELEASE to 1 at 6
-Thread 0 sent RELEASE to 2 at 6
-Thread 2 received RELEASE from 0 at 7
-  Resource was released from thread 1 at 8
 ```

 ## How to run it?